Divide-By-0/blog/content/posts/movies.md

 - **The Inventor (Theranos)**: 7/10.
 There are like a million adaptations of Holmes' story now, this one was more like a documentary instead of a drama which I preferred.

 - **Enola Holmes**: 4/10.
-Standard, nothing particularly interesting about it.
+Nothing particularly interesting about it; there are many better mystery films.
+This one did a poor job of information setup and Enola's depiction did not do her potential justice; likely any episode of Sherlock is better.

 - **Ratatouille**: 10/10.
 Second time watching this after 5ish years!
 Classic.
 Great thoughts on being the [chef vs the cook](https://waitbutwhy.com/2015/11/the-cook-and-the-chef-musks-secret-sauce.html), mentorship, and balancing the value of family and becoming independent.